aaronottinger/aaronottinger.github.io/classes/hott/index.md

 ## Aknowledgements

 >I would like to thank Jordan Kraemer, Kathryn Nogue, Eugenia Zuroski, Emma Zuroski, Corinne Cath-Speth, Hined A. Rafeh, Jaclyn (@j_nfoster), Blair Stein, David Krankauer, Emily Yates-Doerr, Michael, Bacon, Kevin MacDonnell, and @praymurray.
 Many of these folks amplified or responded to a request for text recommendations.
 I am also inspired daily by the work of Dania Glabau.
-And for years, my brother, Christopher Ottinger, a practicing artist and media archaeologist, has referred me to pertinent works of art and criticism, in addition to entertaining my many questions.

 ## Course Outcomes